onestardao/WFGY/ProblemMap/Atlas/Fixes/official/demos/demo-f1-grounding-anchor/README.md

 If the replay is weak, the demo is weak.

-So replay mode is not a fallback.
+Replay mode is not a fallback.
 It is part of the official design.

 ---

-## 8. Live rerun mode ⚙️
+## 8. Live mode

-Live rerun mode is optional.
+Live mode is optional.

-It exists for users who want to reproduce the pattern with a real model call.
+It exists for users who want to reproduce the same pattern with a real model call.

-### Live rerun should do
+### Live mode should do

 - load the case
 - show the baseline prompt or baseline conditions